chinmaykini/tipCalculator/README.md

-# tipCalculator
-Tip Calculator iOS app
+# Tip Calculator iOS app

 This is an iOS app to calculate Tips (10, 15, 20).
+It calculates the totoal bill amount based of the selected tip percetage.
+It also allows the user to store default values for tip percentage

 Time Spent : 4 hours